nisharaichur/RCNN-A-better-model-for-biological-object-recognition/README.md

 |Moderate Debris(30)| 91 | 12.650 | 90.5 | 21.697 |
 |Heavy Debris(50) | 91 | 16.708 | 90.53 | 21.11|

-# generate_add_bebris.py
+#Descriptions of the files
-This file generates the debris and the images of desired number and adds the bedris onto the images.
+- generate_add_bebris.py: This file generates the debris and the images of desired number and adds the bedris onto the images.

-# add_debris.py
-This file adds the already generated debris onto the images
+- add_debris.py: This file adds the already generated debris onto the images

-Train folder: contains the 100,000 images for each type of dataset

-Validate folder: contains 10,000 images for each type of dataset

-Test folder: contains 10,000 images for each type of dataset

-# main.py:
-This file imports the model and calculates the the training function, which calculates the gradient, loss, accuracy, activations.
+- main.py: This file imports the model and calculates the the training function, which calculates the gradient, loss, accuracy, activations.

-# recurrent_lateral_BL.py:
-This file when imported in main.py crates a recurrent model with lateral connections alone(BL)
+- recurrent_lateral_BL.py: This file when imported in main.py crates a recurrent model with lateral connections alone(BL)

-# recurrent_topDown_BLT.py
-This file when imported in main.py crates a recurrent model with lateral connections and topdown connections(BLT).
+- recurrent_topDown_BLT.py: This file when imported in main.py crates a recurrent model with lateral connections and topdown connections(BLT).

-# top_down_BT.py
-This file when imported in main.py crates a recurrent model with topdown connections alone(BT).
+- top_down_BT.py: This file when imported in main.py crates a recurrent model with topdown connections alone(BT).

-# feedforward_BF.ipynb
-This is the .ipynb file which has a keras implementation for a feedforward model
+- feedforward_BF.ipynb: This is the .ipynb file which has a keras implementation for a feedforward model

-# Statistical_Test.ipynb
-THis is the .ipynb file which calculates the pair-wise McNemar test between any two models.
+- Statistical_Test.ipynb: This is the .ipynb file which calculates the pair-wise McNemar test between any two models.